Young children unable to cooperate and individuals with mental or physical disabilities may benefit from sedation dentistry.

 Sedation dentistry involves giving dental treatment to a person under sedation.
 Sedatives have been used in dentistry for a long time.
 They provide a sense of relaxation to the patients.
 In addition, they provide relief from anxiety and fear.
 This can help calm a child’s nerves and make it possible to administer dental care more comfortably.

 Different Levels of Sedation

 - General Anesthesia – If your child is absolutely against the idea of visiting a dentist and resists all sorts of dental treatment, you may opt for general anesthesia.
 This technique is often suitable for children who do not sit quietly in the dental chair.
-It is also useful for patients with special needs who have uncontrolled movements.
+It is also helpful for patients with special needs who have uncontrolled movements.
 Patients who undergo treatment under general anesthesia need to be escorted to the dentist’s clinic and brought back after the treatment.

 Not sure if dental sedation is right for your child?

 The Dental Anesthesia Center is a state-of-the-art dental facility for patients who require general anesthesia, deep sedation, or oral sedation for their dental care.
-Young children unable to cooperate and individuals with mental or physical disabilities can benefit from these services.
+Young children unable to cooperate, and individuals with mental or physical disabilities can benefit from these services.
 Our staff would be happy to answer any questions you may have!
 Give us a call today at (314) 852-7844.